I’m having a busy summer!

 Fascinated, he begins his campaign to win the trust and love of a strong woman who has never known kindness.

-My Regency Era novella, The Captain’s Last Quest, will be published in August, 2022, by Dragonblade Publishing in an anthology called Tales of Timeless Romance.
-The story was inspired by the forbidden romance between Princess Charlotte, the popular daughter of the Prince Regent of England and the original “People’s Princess”.
+The story was inspired by the forbidden romance between the original “People’s Princess,” Charlotte (the popular daughter of the Prince Regent of England) and Prince Leopold of Saxe-Coburg.
 Who doesn’t love a story about a beloved princess held prisoner and the handsome hero who rescues her?

 Bonus: a free short story prequel, If Only, My Love, for readers who subscribe to my newsletter.
 There is also a free short story sequel, too, (At Last, My Love) but that’s a story for another time. 🙂